zx80/flask-simple-auth/README.md

 - reduce sloc?
 - pypy compatibility? issues with date/time fromisoformat and packages bcrypt, psycopg2, psycopg2cffi, psycopg…
-- thread-local stuff in Reference: what about teardown?
-- what about asyncio?
 - password re could use a dict for providing an explanation?
-- should try to reduce "no cover" pragmas
-- coverage should include demo run
+- coverage should include demo run?
 - refactor password manager in a separate class?
+- how to have several issuers and their signatures schemes?
 - add `issuer` route parameter?
-- how to have several issuers and their signatures schemes?
-- allow required group registration? scope?
+- allow requiring group registration? scope? no, because no security implication?